Capgemini/xrm-datamigration/README.md

 - **CrmImportConnectionString** - Connection String for the target Dynamics 365 instance - used by import
 - **UseCsvImport** - True - **Csv** format used, False - **Json** files used

-Set up some data example in the source CRM Instance
+Initially set up some data in the Export CRM Instance

 To execute run Capgemini.Xrm.Datamigration.Examples.exe